hoangtung167/cx4240/README.md

 NN Validation (index) MeanAbsoluteError: Mean = 2.071 Std = 0.034
 ![NN with Index](https://github.com/hoangtung167/cx4240/blob/master/Graphs/NN_with_index.png)

+Out of many models the one that worked the best was a NN with one hidden layer, one output neuron.
+The optimization algorithm we used was standard gradient decsent.

 ### Support Vector Machine (SVM)

 SVM with linear Kernel Validation (index) MeanAbsoluteError: Mean = 2.065 Std = 0.038
 ![SVM linear with Index](https://github.com/hoangtung167/cx4240/blob/master/Graphs/SVM_linear_withIndex.png)

+A linear kernel allows us to extract the importance of each feature.

 SVM with rbf Kernel Validation (index) MeanAbsoluteError: Mean = 1.987 Std = 0.030
 ![SVM rbf with Index](https://github.com/hoangtung167/cx4240/blob/master/Graphs/svm_rbf_index.png)

+"Radial Basis Function" kernel works by mapping the data from its original feature space to a radial one (Z space).
+This allows for the model to find support vectors that aren't the same as linear ones.

 ### Comparing SVM vs. NN

 ![SVM NN Comp](https://github.com/hoangtung167/cx4240/blob/master/Graphs/SVM_NN_Comparison.png)

+Though the SVM rbf kernal worked the best it was only marginal.
+The Neural Net and SVM models seem to run into the same problem as the regression models shown before (models have a hard time capturing the periodic peak failure times).

 #### Building NN and SVM